 As outlined above, all key persons involved in the Company assist in the identification of the risk exposures of the Company, and responsibilities are set for managing the risks to appropriate personnel across various facets of the Company.
-There is open communication encouraged between risk owners and the Risk Management Committee.
+There is open communication encouraged between risk owners, the Risk Management Committee and the Risk Management Function.

-Where the Risk Management Committee identifies concerns, or recommendations for alternative mitigations, the risk owners are informed and discussions between the Risk Management Committee and operations ensure that the issue is addressed.
-The Risk Management Committee will monitor progress of actions undertaken.
-The risk committee reports to the Board at each Board meeting and can escalate issues to the Board outside of these meetings at any time.
+Where concerns or recommendations for alternative mitigations are identified, the risk owners are informed and discussions between the Risk Management Committee or Risk Management Function and operations ensure that the issue is addressed.
+The Risk Management Committee or Risk Management Function will monitor progress of actions undertaken.
+The Risk Management Function reports to the Board at each Board meeting and can escalate issues to the Board outside of these meetings at any time.